Child Maintenance Service UK – Complete Guide

 To look at how successful the CMS is the government actually publishes a variety of statistics on closures, schemes and new cases etc. The following link provides an in-depth look at the CSA in terms of statistical analysis:

 At a glance, we can see that 99% of CMS cases are always successfully closed which is hugely reassuring.
-Since mid-2017, we can also see that there has been a gradual decrease in the total number of outstanding CMS claims – this points towards an improvement in the system and the way that claims are handled.
-In short, if you have to use the CMS system, you should be able to get your child support one way or another.
+Since mid-2017, we can also see that there has been a gradual decrease in the total number of outstanding CMS claims.
+This points towards an improvement in the system and the way that claims are handled.